There was a time

 1. Silverball 2.
 In Rage 3.
 Sands Of Time 4.
 Isolation 5.
 Ignorance 6.
 Pathetic State 7.
 Lost Identity 8.
 The Falling (Separate Ways)

 For starters, this German band picked a fine name for themselves and the album cover is sort of creepy.
 That's where the originality mostly ends, though.
 Last Rites played fast and fluent albeit quite unsurprising thrash metal with no extraordinary features to speak of.
 It sounds competent and very consistent, with an audible dose of youthful energy that adds to the music nicely.
 You probably still cannot say much about this album afterwards, except for a couple of tracks with experimental touches that feel just totally unnecessary at least from a subjective viewpoint.
-However, even though Silverball may not be the most memorable release out there, it is almost fantastic in its class when the time frame is considered - pick any "thrash metal" album from the mid-nineties, and you are already far more likely to end up with anything else except the real thing.
+However, even though Silverball may not be the most memorable release out there, it is almost fantastic in its class when the time frame is considered - pick any "thrash metal" album from the mid-1990s, and you are already far more likely to end up with anything else except the real thing.
 At least Last Rites had it formally correct for the most part.

 LAWSHED - Let Us Not Talk Falsely